Susan K. D'Alessio working in her studio in the East Falls section of Philadelphia

-After a successful 25-year career as a designer/goldsmith, Susan Jo Klein D’Alessio is fulfilling her life-long dream of living and working as a painter.
+After a successful 25-year career as a designer/goldsmith, Susan Jo Klein D’Alessio is fulfilling her life-long dream of living and working as a collage artist and painter.

 Upon completing the Certificate Program in painting at The Pennsylvania Academy of the Fine Arts (PAFA) in 2012, she has exhibited her work during the yearly Philadelphia Open Studio Tours (POST), at the Mainline Art Center in Haverford, PA, and at the Cerulean Arts Gallery as well as other venues in the Philadelphia area.